o-biotech/public-web-docs/docs/integrations/reports-dashboards/google-sheets.md

 ## OpenEnsemble Storage Access

 OpenEnsemble provides out-of-the-box APIs that allow you to interact with your data and devices.
-Leveraging the cold query endpoint will allow us to easily connect with Power BI.
+Leveraging the warm query endpoint will allow us to easily connect with Google Sheets.
 Check out the [getting started guide](../../integrations/connecting-downstream) for more details.

 ## Using Google Apps Script to Run a POST API Call